jurbanek756/march-madness/ReadMe.md

 User-guided methods are defined as evaluation methods, and automated methods are defined as prediction method.
 Predictions or evaluations can be run for the 2023 March Madness tournament by executing the `run.py` script.

-The desired prediction or evaluation method should be selected from the available functions in either  `predict.select_team` or `evaluate.select_team`.
+The desired prediction or evaluation method should be selected from the available functions in either  `predict.select_team` or `evaluate.select_team`, and imported as `prediction_method` in the `run.py` script.

 By default, the `user_evaluation` function in `evaulate.select_team` is used, which aids a user in selecting matchup winners by providing relevant information via a terminal.

 ### Results